Exafunction/codeium.el/README.md

 codeium.el provides a `completion-at-point-functions` backend.
 It is designed to be use with a front-end, such as [company-mode](https://company-mode.github.io/), [corfu](https://github.com/minad/corfu), or the built-in `completion-at-point`.

 codeium.el is an open source client and (mostly) written by [me](https://github.com/Alan-Chen99).
 It uses a proprietary codeium binary, currently downloaded (automatically, with confirmation) from [here](https://github.com/Exafunction/codeium/releases/).
-Use `M-x codeium-diagnose` to see apis/fields that would be sent to the local language server, and the command used to run the local langauge server.
+Use `M-x codeium-diagnose` to see apis/fields that would be sent to the local language server, and the command used to run the local language server.
 Customize `codeium-api-enabled`, `codeium-fields-regexps` and `codeium-command` to change them.

 Contributions are welcome!
 Feel free to submit pull requests and issues related to the package.